yo35/rpb-chessboard/wordpress.readme.txt

 == Changelog ==

+= 2.4.2 (May 10, 2014) =
+* Update the documentation and add links toward Yo35.org.
+* Tested up to Wordpress 3.9.

 = 2.4.1 (April 30, 2014) =
 * Improve code robustness with respect to dynamically loaded content (e.g. through AJAX requests).